Raduvi/leya-print-platform/web/templates/src/components/templates/corporate-letter/corporate-letter.md

-# White Paper: Solving PDF Generation Challenges with Leya-Print
+# Corporate Letter: Solving PDF Generation Challenges with Leya-Print

 ### Version 1.0 - June 28, 2024

 ## Executive Summary

 In today's rapidly evolving business environment, generating PDF templates for large enterprises is often complex, cumbersome, and prone to errors.
 Leya-Print offers a scalable, secure, and efficient platform for on-demand PDF creation, addressing challenges such as template management, uniformity, and data integration.
-This white paper provides a comprehensive overview of Leya-Print's template package feature, detailing its benefits and technical specifications, and includes case studies demonstrating its effectiveness in real-world scenarios.
+This Corporate Letter provides a comprehensive overview of Leya-Print's template package feature, detailing its benefits and technical specifications, and includes case studies demonstrating its effectiveness in real-world scenarios.

-## About this White Paper
+## About this Corporate Letter

 ### Purpose
-The purpose of this white paper is to provide a comprehensive overview of the template package feature of Leya-Print.
+The purpose of this Corporate Letter is to provide a comprehensive overview of the template package feature of Leya-Print.
 This document aims to highlight the challenges in managing PDF templates and demonstrate how Leya-Print's innovative solutions can address these issues, thereby streamlining the PDF generation process for large enterprises.

 ### Audience
-This white paper is intended for IT professionals, developers, CTOs, and other technical leaders who are involved in the management and generation of PDF documents within their organizations.
+This Corporate Letter is intended for IT professionals, developers, CTOs, and other technical leaders who are involved in the management and generation of PDF documents within their organizations.
 It is designed to provide these professionals with the necessary insights and technical details to understand and implement Leya-Print's template package feature effectively.

 ### Copyright
 Copyright © 2023-present Leya IT Solutions GmbH.
 All rights reserved.
 Leya-Print is a registered trademark of Leya IT Solutions GmbH.